I'm a native Texan with a passion for good food and Texas history. Tex-Mex is a way of life for me, and so is baking!

 Nanny and Gaga sure knew how to throw a party!

-October’s Kitchen PLAY SideCar comes to us from McCormick, who asked for fun and kid-friendly Halloween ideas featuring their black food coloring.
-I immediately thought of Nanny and Gaga’s Halloween parties when I read the theme.
-Oh how Nanny would have loved to help me think of a dessert!
+October is for fun and kid-friendly Halloween ideas, featuring festive things like black food coloring.
+I immediately thought of Nanny and Gaga’s Halloween parties when trying to come up with a fun Halloween post.
+Oh, how Nanny would have loved to help me think of a dessert!

 Luckily, all it took was one brainstorming session with The Brit to know I was making some sort of trifle, a traditional English dessert that kids love because while it looks so pretty when finished, you get to destroy it when you serve it.

 What could scream Halloween more than Black Velvet Halloween Trifle?
 Using a traditional Red Velvet Cake recipe, I created Black Velvet Cake instead.
 McCormick Black Food Color was perfect for this – the color I achieved after baking was well and truly jet black.
 I couldn’t have been more pleased!